 Being able to measure your research visibility and the effectiveness of what you're doing to increase it is important to help you use your time effectively.

-There are many metrics out there, citations being a commonly used one.
+There are many metrics out there, with citation metrics something that are commonly used.
 However, it's important to remember that one metric will only show a fraction of the bigger picture.
 Focusing on just one or two metrics can give a distorted representation of what's happening and lead to discrimination and systemic biases against researchers.
 As such, we recommend that you use a variety of metrics to assess how things are going, and encourage others to do the same.

 The three that our guides look at are:

-There are many more out there, each ranging in utility and purpose.
+There are many other ways to measure research visibility available, each ranging in utility and purpose.
 For example, most social media platforms can provide data on your activity.
-The main thing is to find the ones that work for what you're looking to achieve - there's no point measuring citations if you're trying to get social media engagement!
+The main thing is to find the measures that work for what you're looking to achieve.

 This video gives a quick introduction to research metrics as well as providing some considerations for using them effectively and ethically.

-Citations are a count of how many other pieces of published research have referenced your work in theirs.
+Citation metrics are based on counting how many other pieces of published research have referenced your work.
 They are often used as a measure of research visibility, impact, and performance.

-The University of Essex subscribes to Scopus and SciVal, two tools that can help you get an overview of citations.
+The University of Essex subscribes to Scopus and SciVal, two tools that can help you get an overview of citation data.
 This can be on the researcher, institution, or country-level (and many variations in-between).
 If you would like more guidance on how to use these tools, please get in touch.

 Citations are created automatically when you reference another work in yours.
 Providing complete and correct reference information is important to ensure platforms can accurately detect citations and count them.
 They most commonly use author names, publication titles, and DOIs for this purpose.